 A calcium chloride test is used to determine exactly how much moisture you have emitting from your concrete.
 This is done by placing a pre-weighed petri dish of calcium chloride on the slab an then covering it with a sealed plastic container.
 After a predetermined amount of time, you remove the petri dish and re-weigh it.
 Once you determine the weight difference, you generally can enter the results on the manufacture’s website or look it up in an included pamphlet.

-Calcium chloride moisture test kits can easily be purchased here from Amazon.
+Calcium chloride moisture test kits can easily be purchased here at Amazon.
 You will also need to purchase an inexpensive digital gram scale if you do not already have one.
-You can find them here as well.
+You can find them here at Amazon as well.